-$Q_3 - 1$ child was identified; during the screening it was noted the child had no substance misuse issues. $Q_4 - 2$ children were identified; 1 child was not ready to engage with the process at that time but did however, agree to a re-referral being made at later stage and 1 referral was made to Dyfed Drug and Alcohol Service as he was over 18 years at the time of referral.
+- Q1 2 children were identified; 1 child was referred on to Mental Health Services. - Q3 1 child was identified; during the screening it was noted the child had no substance misuse issues. - Q4 2 children were identified; 1 child was not ready to engage with the process at that time but did however, agree to a re-referral being made at later stage and 1 referral was made to Dyfed Drug and Alcohol Service as he was over 18 years at the time of referral.

+Access to Mental Health Services

-Access to Youth Justice Board Key Performance Within the measure, the YOT will identify any children who are already known to receive a service from mental Mental Indicator Definition: Ensure that young health services.
-At times, a child may be screened as showing a concern; however, it could be judged that they Health children and young people in the youth do not require an onward referral to Specialist CAMHS at that time-for example, they may require substance Services justice system in Wales with identified mental misuse intervention or a lower-level intervention from lechyd Da, or from the YOT case worker. health needs gain timely access to appropriate specialist assessment and treatment services.
+Youth Justice Board Key Performance Indicator Definition: Ensure that young children and young people in the youth justice system in Wales with identified mental health needs gain timely access to Within the measure, the YOT will identify any children who are already known to receive a service from mental health services.
+At times, a child may be screened as showing a concern; however, it could be judged that they do not require an onward referral to Specialist CAMHS at that time-for example, they may require substance misuse intervention or a lower-level intervention from lechyd Da, or from the YOT case worker.

 The YOT reports on the percentage of children identified as requiring a mental health assessment.
-All children are screened Tiers of Provision Tier 4 - inpatient provision Tier 3 - specialised CAMHS, including eating disorder services within 10 working days of sentence, and those screened as requiring a referral on to mental health services are referred within 10 working days.
-The YOT then reports the percentage of referrals: Tier 2 - early help and targeted services Tier 1 - early intervention and prevention, provided by schools, children's centres, health visitors, school nurses, GPs, etc a) receiving a mental health assessment within 28 days and b) if the child referred has been identified as receiving mental health treatment within 28 days of assessment.
+All children are screened within 10 working days of sentence, and those screened as requiring a referral on to mental health services are referred within 10 working days.

+The YOT then reports the percentage of referrals:

+- a) receiving a mental health assessment within 28 days and - b) if the child referred has been identified as receiving mental health treatment within 28 days of assessment.